Nueva Ecija: Politics

 The Governor of Nueva Ecija is the highest-ranking official in the province, after the President of the Philippines.
 The province is divided into six congressional districts, which consists of 27 municipalities and five cities, namely: Cabanatuan, San Jose, Palayan, Gapan and Science City of Muñoz.
 The provincial capital is Palayan City.

-Each district has a specialization, where district 1 is known for its organic agriculture, district 2 is known for its highlands and protected forests, district 3 is known for its urban and economic settings, and district 4 is known for its diverse cultural celebrations.
-Each district is under a congressperson, whom represents the district at the House of Representatives in Congress.

-Being an agricultural province, the main political agenda for the province is agricultural and aquacultural advancements, along with high level education, health, and job and business generation.
 The current governor of the province is Aurelio Umali and its vice governor is Gil Raymond Umali.

 New Provincial Capitol (seat of Government) of Nueva Ecija is at Palayan City.